kiranbakale/AMI-Readme/docs/environment_advanced_hybrid.md

 As detailed in the earlier [Configuring network setup (GCP)](environment_provision.md#configure-network-setup-gcp) section the same networking options apply for Hybrid environments on GCP.

-However there are some additional networking considerations below that you should be aware of before building the environment.
+However, there are some additional networking considerations below that you should be aware of before building the environment.

 ##### Zones